 You must bring any mitigating circumstances to our attention as soon as you become aware that your performance may be adversely affected by serious circumstances beyond your control.
-You should do this before the deadline date for coursework, dissertations, and no later than three weeks after the examination date.
+You should do this before the coursework or dissertation deadline date.

 For details on how to submit notifications and evidence of mitigating circumstances, see the assessment resources section of the student portal.